rotki/rotki/docs/usage_guide.rst

    In the columns where an asset is expected you will need to use the identifier that such asset has in rotki otherwise the row won't be read.

 .. note::
-   If at any point, you're confused as regards the csv format, feel free to send us a message on `Discord <https://discord.gg/aGCxHG7>`_.
+   If at any point, you're confused as regards to the CSV format, feel free to send us a message on `Discord <https://discord.rotki.com>`_.

 .. _track_balances: